-Atkinson County, Bacon County, Berrien County, Brantley County, Brooks County, Camden County, Charlton County, Clinch County, Coffee County, Cook County, Echols County, Jeff Davis County, Lanier County, Lowndes County, Pierce County, Thomas County, Ware County projects that qualify for scoring points under Historic Preservation and/or transit-oriented-development projects that qualify for the full 6 points under Community Transportation Options will-be increased to 110% of the above applicable cost limits.
-The increased limits for historic rehabilitation projects will only be applicable to that portion of the project that qualifies as a historic-development.
+Atkinson County, Bacon County, Berrien County, Brantley County, Brooks County, Camden County, Charlton County, Clinch County, Coffee County, Cook County, Echols County, Jeff Davis County, Lanier County, Lowndes County, Pierce County, Thomas County, Ware County

+Cost Limits for Historic/Transit Oriented Properties: The cost limits for historic rehabilitation-projects that qualify for scoring points under Historic Preservation and/or transit-oriented development projects that qualify for the full 6 points under Community Transportation Options will be increased to 110% of the above applicable cost limits.
+The increased limits for historic rehabilitation projects will only be applicable to that portion of the project that qualifies as a historic development.